becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 v2.2(1) to v2.5(2) | Documentation and example updates to clarify proper SDK integration procedures with respect to person identifiers.
 (GIA-36).
 Behavior consistency enhancements during long running backgrounded operation.
 Support enhanced features of new Generation Beacon Hardware.
 New Hardware is backwards compatible.

 ## **PACKAGING**
-The Beco SDK is a pre-built iOS Framework compiled from Swift 3.1 and Swift 3.2 code.
+The Beco SDK is a pre-built iOS Framework compiled from Swift 4 code.
 We have provided two distinct builds for each version of the SDK, which should be compatible with the majority of iOS applications development use cases:

 1. Debug build for arm64, armv7, i386, x86_64
 2. Release build for arm64, armv7, i386, x86_64